IQSS/dataverse/doc/sphinx-guides/source/admin/consents.rst

     }
 ..

-The curl command below assumes you have kept the name “consent.json” and that this file is in your current working directory.
+Next curl command assumes you have kept the name “consent.json” and that this file is in your current working directory.

 ::

     curl -H "X-Dataverse-key: $API_TOKEN" -X POST http://localhost:8080/api/admin/consents --upload-file consent.json

-Consent needs to have english version since it is the default one and it will be shown when no consent in user language will be available.
+Consent needs to have English version since it is the default one and it will be shown when no consent in user language will be available.
 Consent actions are optional and if you don't need them just remove the key and value.

-- name - unique name for consent.
+- **name** - unique name for consent.
-- displayOrder - order of consent.
+- **displayOrder** - order of consent.
-- required - is the consent required to be accepted.
+- **required** - is the consent required to be accepted.
-- hidden - is the consent hidden from all users.
+- **hidden** - is the consent hidden from all users.
 (Used mainly to get rid of unused consent since they are by definition non-removable).

-* consentDetails - list that holds the details about consent.
+- **consentDetails** - list that holds the details about consent.

-* language - language that is associated with the displayed text.
+  - **language** - language that is associated with the displayed text.
-* text - text that is shown to the user in given language.
+  - **text** - text that is shown to the user in given language.

-- consentActions - generic structure that allows to execute certain actions after user accepts the consent.
+- **consentActions** - generic structure that allows to execute certain actions after user accepts the consent.

-- consentActionType - type of action.
+  - **consentActionType** - type of action.
-- actionOptions - configuration specific to action type.
+  - **actionOptions** - configuration specific to action type.

 Action Types
 ~~~~~~~~~~~~
 .. list-table:: Action types
    :widths: 25 50
+   :header-rows: 1

    * - Action type
      - Description